-Yet, many online retailers—especially small-to-medium-sized grocery eCommerce sellers—are still struggling to find a win-win solution in the one area that’s become ever more influential in consumers’ purchase decisions: delivery.
+Many online retailers—especially small-to-medium-sized grocery eCommerce sellers—are still struggling to find a win-win solution in the one area that’s become ever more influential in consumers’ purchase decisions: delivery.
 And, if online grocery retailers want to successfully implement a last-mile solution, they'll first need to develop a warehouse fulfillment strategy.

 Delivery is the latest battleground for shopper CX